nikhilogic/ngNGrid/README.md

  - Allows custom message while Loading
  - Allows animation when records are updated
  - Delegate (event based) column templates to handle action on data
+ - Support for range filters for date and numeric columns

 ## How to use: